embive/embive/README.md

 ## Interrupts

 Interrupts can be trigged on the guest code by the host.
-This is a complement to system calls, allowing asynchronous half-duplex communication between the host and guest.
+This is a complement to system calls, allowing asynchronous communication between the host and guest.

 When a `wfi` instruction is executed, the interpreter will return the state `Waiting`, meaning that the guest has expressed that it is waiting for an interrupt to be triggered.